complight/complight.github.io/docs/documentation/siggraph_asia_2024.md

 Tracking objects and people using cameras is a commonplace in computer vision and interactive techniques related research.
 The accuracy in terms of identifying spatial location of objects are limited in vision-based methods.
-The vision-based provides an accuracy around several centimeters.
+The vision-based methods provide an accuracy in the ball park of several centimeters.

 <figure markdown>